 Mindfulness meditation has three main skills that you have to learn in order to get better at practicing it.
 They are concentration, sensory clarity, and acceptance.

 Concentration means to pay attention to what you want, for as long as you want.
 If you can focus well, it makes doing mindfulness much easier.
 On the other hand, if you need help with your focus, mindfulness will actually work to build your power to pay attention over time.
-Here is a large number of articles about concentration.
+If you want to really nerd out on it, here are a bunch of articles about how to focus better.

 Sensory Clarity means to have a “high resolution” view of any sensory experience as it unfolds in real time.
 Mindfulness meditation builds sensory clarity, so that over the months and years of practice, it’s as if your experience of any sensory event slowly goes from 360p to HD or high definition.